siobyrne/young-dressage-horse-program-analysis/README.md

 #### Summary Statistics for Scores by Sire, Young Horse Divisions
 The sire with the highest mean score in the Young Horse divisions is Grand Galaxy Win (8.218), with Vitalis a close second (8.133).
 The rest were Sir Donnerhall I (7.803), Furstenball (7.799), Jazz (7.764), Secret (7.758), San Amour (7.707), Sandro Hit (7.687), Sir Sinclair (7.665), Apache (7.655), Contucci (7.628), Hotline (7.623), Rotspon (7.521), and Florestan I (7.369).

+Table 8
+*Summary Table of Young Horse Divisions Scores by Sire*

 | Sire             |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |
 |:-----------------|-------------------:|-------------:|---------------:|---------------------:|-----------:|